 1,5p and 2,5p PocketQubes

-Eagle-1 and Eagle-2 spacecraft are designed to provide a component testbed for various spacecraft technologies, primarily among them being a de-orbit system that also increases the spacecraft radar cross section.
+Eagle-1 and Eagle-2 spacecraft are designed to provide a component testbed for various spacecraft technologies, primarily among them a de-orbit system that also increases the spacecraft radar cross section.
 The Eagle series is among the first PocketQubes to be flown.

 Developer: University of Maryland BC, LACO Lab